 A noncomedogenic substance is one that does not have the potential to clog pores in the skin.
-Products with “noncomedogenic” on the label claim not to cause blocked pores.
+Skincare products with “noncomedogenic” on the label claim not to cause blocked pores or comedones.

 Substances that can cause comedones, or blocked pores, are known as “comedogenic.”